Tony Yeboah: Later career

-Yeboah joined German club Hamburger SV and remained there until 2001, scoring 28 goals.
-He left in order to join Al Ittihad, where he played under Austrian coach Josef Hickersberger.
+Yeboah remained with his German club Hamburger SV until 2001, scoring 28 goals.
+In January 2001 he was convicted on tax evasion charges relating to a signing on fee he had received when extending his Eintracht Frankfurt contract in 1993.
+He was fined 360,000 marks by the court and then fell into another financial dispute with the lawyer who had defended him in the case.
+After making just five appearances in the 2001–02 Hamburger SV season, he began negotiating a release from the final months of his contract in November 2001.
+He left in order to join Al Ittihad of the Qatar Stars League in December 2001, where he played under Austrian coach Josef Hickersberger.

 International career

 He was a member of Ghana's national team for over ten years, and represented his country at three Africa Cup of Nations during the 1990s.
-Yeboah scored 29 goals in 59 appearances for Ghana, the fourth highest goalscoring total in the nation's history behind Asamoah Gyan, Edward Acquah and Kwasi Owusu.
+Yeboah reportedly scored 29 goals in 59 appearances for Ghana, the fourth highest goalscoring total in the nation's history behind Asamoah Gyan, Edward Acquah and Kwasi Owusu.
+RSSSF records credit Yeboah with 15 goals in 56 caps.

+Yeboah featured for Ghana in their 1992 African Cup of Nations final defeat, but the occasion was marred by a dispute over the team captaincy.
+With Abedi Pele suspended, regular vice-captain Yeboah was controversially overlooked for the captaincy in favour of Anthony Baffoe.

 Post-playing career

 On 3 November 2008, he was appointed as the new chairman of the newly promoted Ghana Premier League club Berekum Chelsea.

 Personal life

+Yeboah entered Germany with a passport which stated his year of birth as 1964.
+He later modified this to 1966, explaining that he had used the pretend 1964 birth year to gain early access to senior football in Ghana when he was only 17 years old.

 Yeboah along with his cousin former Mainz player Michael Osei runs an international sports agency called Anthony Yeboah Sportpromotion and owns a chain of hotels in Ghana (Accra, Kumasi) called Yegoala.
 He is married and has two children.

-His nephew, Kelvin Yeboah, is also a professional footballer.
+His nephews, Kelvin and Obed Yeboah, are also professional footballers.